Joey Meneses Preview, Player Props: Nationals vs. Blue Jays

-The Washington Nationals, including Joey Meneses (hitting .293 in his past 10 games, with four doubles, a walk and 10 RBI), battle starter Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Monday at 7:07 PM ET.
+The Washington Nationals, including Joey Meneses (batting .300 in his past 10 games, with three doubles, a walk and eight RBI), battle starter Jose Berrios and the Toronto Blue Jays at Rogers Centre, Tuesday at 7:07 PM ET.

-In his last game, he racked up two hits (going 2-for-4) against the Marlins.
+In his previous game, he collected three RBI (going 2-for-4 with a double) against the Blue Jays.

 Joey Meneses Game Info & Props vs. the Blue Jays